 The piece is warm, charming, and well-paced from the very first intimate folk-style theme.
 The musical parts are engaging and enjoyable to play, supported by a thoughtful structure that draws all themes from the initial subject.
 “Angharad’s Feast” is a fitting celebration of family, music, and life.

-Keith Sharp is a renowned string educator and composer from Brisbane.
-He has produced award-winning string programs and ensembles, and his works are highly popular worldwide.
-Keith is also an active clinician, guest conductor, and lecturer.
+Keith Sharp is a highly experienced string educator from Brisbane, Australia.
+He has produced award-winning string programs and composed imaginative works famous in Australia, the US, the UK, and Germany.
+He remains active as a guest conductor, clinician, and lecturer.

 Keith Sharp earned a Bachelor of Music degree in 1984.
 He's been a string educator in Brisbane since then, creating award-winning programs and compositions.
 His works are popular in Australia and internationally.
 Keith is also a clinician, guest conductor, and guest lecturer.